 Take control of your symptoms and face daily life with more confidence when you get treatments such as psychotherapy and medications at Palos.

-Bipolar disorder, formerly called manic-depressive illness, causes dramatic swings in your mood, energy and activity level.
+Bipolar disorder causes dramatic swings in your mood, energy and activity level.
 During a manic phase, you might feel excited and extremely active or reckless, short-tempered, sleepless and irritable.
 During depressive episodes, you may feel fatigued, sad and even suicidal.
 Sometimes, you notice signs of both mania and depression at the same time.

 Bipolar disorder interferes with your responsibilities and relationships, so a Palos doctor may prescribe medications to stabilize your mood.